polyfony-inc/polyfony/README.md

 The codebase is small, straightforward and abundantly commented.
 It's audited using SensioInsight, CodeClimate, RIPS, and Sonar.

 ## Coding Standard
-Polyfony2 follows the PSR-0, PSR-1, PSR-4 coding standards.
+Polyfony follows the PSR-0, PSR-1, PSR-4 coding standards.
 It does not respect PSR-2, as tabs are used for indentation.